kschuler/guide/tools/favorites.md

 * **artificial languages from past experiments**
 	* [ **stimuli/languages** (lab members only)](): repository of design sheets for past used artificial languages.
 * **making artificial languages**
-	* **white board / pen and paper**: the moral here is that there is really no substitute for doing this by hand.
+	* **white board / excel workbook**:  there is really no substitute for doing this by hand.
 	* **a friend (or 3)**: to double check your work!

 ### Sounds